top of page

 Donna Sheynfeld

-Donna Sheynfeld is a NY native, who moved to Palm Beach Gardens in 2021 with her husband Tal and their 3 children: Emmi (8), Arielle (7) and Luca (4).
-She is an early-childhood expert with over 18 years of experience and a diverse background, including positions at The Dalton School, Harlem Children’s Zone, and as an Adjunct Professor of Early Childhood Mathematics at Hunter College in NY.
+Donna Sheynfeld is a NY native, who moved to Palm Beach Gardens in 2021 with her husband Tal and their 3 children: Emmi (9), Arielle (8) and Luca (5).
+She is an early-childhood expert with over 19 years of experience and a diverse background, including positions at The Dalton School, Harlem Children’s Zone, and as an Adjunct Professor of Early Childhood Mathematics at Hunter College in NY.
 She is the founder of the educational company, Little Learners NYC.
 Donna was an active member of the NYC chapter of the ADL and was the PA president at the JCC Manhattan.
-She is eager to take on a more active role at Temple Judea.
+She is eager to have a more active role at Temple Judea.
 In her free time, Donna enjoys playing tennis and spending outdoor time with her family and friends.

 Marjorie Lesser Wallen